-The Contractor shall sample fill materials by one or more of the following methods:
+The Contractor shall sample fill materials by the following methods:

-- 1. sampling from the source, where material is not stockpiled (refer Clause B3.2.1) - 2. sampling from the source stockpile (refer Clause B3.2.1), or - 3. sampling after field compaction has been completed (refer Clause B3.2.2).
+- 1. sampling from the source, where material is not stockpiled (refer Clause B3.2.1), or - 2. sampling from the source stockpile (refer Clause B3.2.1), and - 3. sampling after field compaction has been completed (refer Clause B3.2.2).

-Fill materials that break down under environmental and service conditions due to weathering (such as shales, claystones, siltstones and other soft laminated or jointed rocks), shall be pre-conditioned by artificial weathering in accordance with RMS Test Method 103.
-For such materials, sampling must be from the source or source stockpile.
+Fill materials that break down under environmental and service conditions due to weathering (such as shales, claystones, siltstones and other soft laminated or jointed rocks), shall be pre-conditioned by artificial weathering in accordance with Test Method Q101E.